 Treating slash is important because it can enter watercourses and presents a serious fire hazard.
-Indeed, Fahnestock (1960) conducted a study on the flammability, rate of spread, and fire severity associated with various slash characteristics.
+Indeed, Fahnestock (1960) conducted a study on the flammability, rate of spread, and fire severity associated with various slash characteristics and opened with the statement that "over much of the West logging slash is now the most hazardous forest fuel, and it threatens to remain so for an indefinite period."
 For adequate slash disposal, consideration of site specific conditions such as relative humidity, species composition, amount of sunlight reaching the ground, fire seasons, and age of slash is imperative.
 These characteristics may inform when slash is treated, how much is treated, and how it is treated.
 Planning for slash disposal early in the harvesting process will support the overall management goal of reducing fire hazard in riparian areas.